Free LLC Operating Agreement Template

 Done in 5 minutes

-An operating agreement for an LLC sets out a number of important rules for the running of a limited liability company.
-These cover numerous features of the business such as:
+An Operating Agreement for an LLC sets out a number of important rules for the running of a limited liability company.
+These vary state by state, but generally they cover numerous features of the business, such as:

 • Ownership